-Here are five frugal activities that aren’t worth the effort, plus what you should do instead:
+Here are five frugal activities that aren’t worth the effort.

 You could spend hours perusing the internet for free money, where companies give you incentives to sign up for a free service, open a bank account, or complete a survey.

 Hunting down these deals and jumping through the required hoops can take hours, and you might wait weeks or months to get your gift card in the mail.

 Also, there’s plenty of fine print that goes along with these offers, and some consumers fulfill their end of the bargain but fail to receive the promised reward.
 For example, a person never receiving the $100 they were promised for opening and using a prepaid credit card.